czyzby/gdx-lml/README.md

 Normally, you would have to implement some kind of system that manages screens, internationalization, asset management, overall application initiation, and possibly a UI builder too.
 With Autumn MVC, all you care about is creating a configuration file with basic assets paths (bundles, skin) and a few classes annotated with `@View` that reference LML files.

 ### But I don't like LML...
 I can understand that not everyone might be a fan of HTML-like syntax and tedious refactoring.
 Personally, I find UIs created in Java less readable and too verbose, but if for some reason that's the way you want to go, take the hard way by making your `@View` implement `ViewController` and you will have full control over the screen, without losing SOME features, like the asset management, component injection and so on.
 There's even an abstract base for views without LML: `AbstractViewController`.
-However, screen transition mechanism relies on actions, so dropping Scene2D is a no-go.
+However, screen transition mechanism relies on actions, so dropping Scene2D for another UI system is a no-go.
+You don't have to - or even are encouraged to - use Scene2D for your game logic though.

 ### Why not...
 Why should you use Autumn MVC instead of a professional, mature dependency injection library?
 Well, if you already have some of your own utilities and not a huge fan of view templates, you will probably do just fine with Dagger or whatever it is you want to use.
 In the end, it comes down to what saves your time.